- Your License

 To assist and support industry's environmental efforts through expansion of information exchange and education services to environmental professionals concerned with industrial water, wastewater and other environmental related issues.
 Committee Focus: Historically, the GAWP's primary focus has been to provide education and training opportunities for people working in the water and wastewater field.
 The Industrial Committee broadens this focus to include environmental issues of concern for its membership including water, wastewater, air quality, stormwater, and other environmental regulations.
 The Industrial Committee membership includes a broad-based group of individuals from industries, municipalities, universities, local and state governments, and consulting firms.

 The purpose of the Integrated Master Planning Committee is to identify, discuss, and promote approaches to sustainable water resources master planning efforts.
-More specifically, the committee will develop a set of guidelines to provide Utilities serving communities of all sizes and locations within the State of Georgia with best practice approaches and strategies to Master Planning.
-The Committee strives to be a resource for Utilities involved in Master Planning efforts.
+More specifically, the committee will develop a set of guidelines to provide Utilities serving communities of all sizes and locations within Georgia with best practice approaches and strategies to Master Planning.
+The Committee strives to be a resource for utilities involved in Master Planning efforts.
 Open forum discussion, workshops and conference sessions are sources for sharing these resources with Georgia utilities.

 The Laboratory Committee shall serve to provide a forum for GAWP Laboratory and Operations personnel to meet and discuss current issues regarding laboratory analysis associated with water and wastewater treatment.
 The laboratory committee is responsible for developing the annual Laboratory Symposium and for selecting and presenting all laboratory awards.
 The Laboratory Committee is dedicated to the dissemination of technical and scientific information, increased public understanding of water and wastewater issues and the promotion of sound public laws.
 It also supports programs which improve water resources and endeavor to raise the level of quality of data produced by water professionals.